LaRambla20/Repo10_SOFAR-assignment-final/README.md

 * export the multi_turtlebot3 simulation implemented in the `nav2_bringup` package to the newly-created package.
 In particular, all the launch files contained in the folder `launch` were taken
 * include in the `params` folder of the newly-created package the dynamic object following behaviour tree (which can be found at the following web page: [dynamic object following behaviour tree](https://navigation.ros.org/tutorials/docs/navigation2_dynamic_point_following.html))
 * duplicate the `nav2_params.yaml` so as to have two different parameters files (`nav2_robot1_params.yaml` and `nav2_robot2_params.yaml`), one for each robot
-* modify the two parameter files as follows:
+* modify the two parameters files as follows:
   * `nav2_robot1_params.yaml` (contained in the `params` folder of the newly-created package):
     * substitute 'topic: /scan' with 'topic: /robot1/scan'
     * comment out 'initial_pose: ...' and add 'initial_pose.x: 0.0', 'initial_pose.y: 0.0', 'initial_pose.z: 0.25', 'initial_pose.yaw: 0.0'